 Constitutionally speaking, the executive branch is American government’s middle child.
 Due to ever changing social relations amongst Americans, the executive branch is placed in a catch-22.
 The executive branch’s interactions with Americans, “We The people” (See U.S. Const.
 Preamble) in enforcing our laws creates big drama for media channels, headlines for newspapers, and salient situations that end up being litigated in court, reviewed by the judicial branch’s criminal justice system.

-Since the COVID-19 pandemic, three realities have shifted the paradigm of America’s criminal justice system:
+The following events have shifted the doctrine of due process within America’s criminal justice system:

-First, on May 25, 2020, when George Floyd’s neck was kneed on and ultimately killed by the Minneapolis Police Department.
-This dividing event caused unnecessary lines to be drawn between American communities and the law enforcement agencies that serve them.
+In May 2020, George Floyd was killed by the Minneapolis Police Department.
+This egregiousness of this event caused unnecessary lines to be drawn between good people in American communities and the good law enforcement agencies that serve them.
+On July 7, 2022, Former Minneapolis Police Officer Derek Chauvin was sentenced to more than 20 years in prison for depriving George Floyd and a Minor Victim of their Constitutional Rights.

-Third, when America leadership decided no country, institution, or anyone whatsoever would be held accountable or responsible for COVID-19 despite 1,044,027 American deaths due to COVID-19 as of the time this blog was published (WHO Coronavirus (COVID-19) Dashboard).
+Despite 1,044,027+ American deaths due to COVID-19 as of the time this blog was published, America has leadership decided no country, organization, institution, or anyone whatsoever would be held accountable or responsible for creating COVID-19.
+(WHO Coronavirus (COVID-19) Dashboard).
 As a result, us Patriots, “We The People”, have taken matters into our own hands by spending our time and money differently.

-As ramifications of the Civil Rights Act of 1964 were litigated in Federal and State courts throughout the 1970’s, America’s Post-COVID-19 societal problems will be litigated throughout the remaining 2020’s and 2030’s.
+As ramifications of the Civil Rights Act of 1964 were litigated in Federal and State courts throughout the 1970’s, America’s Post-COVID-19 societal issues will be litigated throughout the remaining 2020’s and 2030’s.

 "We The People" must keep a close eye on everything going on within our growing communities, school districts, land developments, Local Governments, State Governments, and Federal Government insofar as possible.
 Collect facts to determine whether injustices exist, engage in meaningful negotiations, self-purify, and then create direct patriotic action.